-Figure 11 presents the physical properties of Ant 2 in comparison to other stellar systems in the MW and the Local Group.
-The left panel shows the distribution of intrinsic luminosities (in absolute magnitudes) as a function of the half-light radius.
+Fig. 11 presents the physical properties of Ant 2 in comparison to other stellar systems in the MW and the Local Group.
+The left-hand panel shows the distribution of intrinsic luminosities (in absolute magnitudes) as a function of the half-light radius.
 Strikingly, no other object discovered to date is as diffuse as Ant 2.
-For example, the so-called Ultra Diffuse Galaxies (van Dokkum et al. 2015) have sizes similar to Ant 2, but are typically $\sim 6$ mag brighter.
-Overall, compared to systems of similar luminosity, the new dwarf is several times larger, while for objects of comparable size, it is $\sim 3$ orders of magnitude fainter.
-One exception to this is And XIX (McConnachie et al. 2008), which has had its size updated in Martin et al. (2016b) from 6.2' to 14.2'.
+For example, the so-called ultra diffuse galaxies (van Dokkum et al. 2015) have sizes similar to Ant 2, but are typically ~6 mag brighter.
+Overall, compared to systems of similar luminosity, the new dwarf is several times larger, while for objects of comparable size, it is $\sim$ 3 orders of magnitude fainter.
+One exception to this is And XIX (McConnachie et al. 2008), which has had its size updated in Martin et al. (2016b) from 6.2 to 14.2 arcmin.
 In the figure, we show the old measurement connected with a line to the new measurement.
-As we can see, And XIX is similar in size to Ant 2, but $\sim 2$ magnitudes brighter.
+As we can see, And XIX is similar in size to Ant 2, but $\sim$ 2 mag brighter.
 While the half-light radius of And XIX has recently been updated to a much larger value, the available spectroscopy only probes the mass distribution within a much smaller aperture, corresponding to the earlier size measurement.
-We therefore report a mass measurement for And XIX within 6.2'but caution the reader against over-interpreting this number.
-The right panel of the Figure shows the satellite's luminosity $M_V$ as a function of the mass within the half-light radius for systems with known velocity dispersion.
-Here, we have used $M{dyn} = 581.1 \sigma_r v^2 r_h$ , the mass estimator suggested by Walker et al. (2009).
-Superficially, Ant 2, although sit-
+We therefore report a mass measurement for And XIX within 6.2 arcmin but caution the reader against overinterpreting this number.
+The right-hand panel of the figure shows the satellite's luminosity $M_V$ as a function of the mass within the half-light radius for systems with known velocity dispersion.
+Here, we have used $M{\rm dyn} = 581.1 \,\sigma_r v^2 \,r{\rm h}$ , the mass estimator suggested by Walker et al. (2009).
+Superficially, Ant 2, although sitting at the edge of the distribution of the currently known dwarfs, does not appear as extreme in the plane of absolute magnitude and mass within the projected half-light radius.